Submission of manuscripts

 combined into one pdf-file.
 Before creating the PDF, please

 add line numbers to the text file.
-This should be sent via
+This file should be sent via

 Email to the Editor-in-Chief (Michael Wagreich):